Kurrawong/fair-ease-matcher/documentation.md

 The following config section in `src/app/config.json` is used to specify the methods the analyser makes available.
 It also lists the theme graphs that the backend can restrict search to within the Knowledge Base.
 The current frontend application reads these and renders them as available options in the UI.
-To implement further methods or theme restrictions, Python code must be written for the implementation, and the methods will further need to be specified in this config, such that the frontend can read what is available.
+To implement further methods or theme restrictions, Python code must first be written for the implementation, and the methods will further need to be specified in this config, such that the frontend can read what is available.

 <details><summary>Methods Configuration</summary>